Nurturing Every Day to Cultivate Mindfulness & Better Health with Ayurvedic Dinacharya( Daily Routine)

-Regular exercise like walking and yoga improves circulation and strength.
-It improves digestion and elimination & induce good sleep.
-Exercise daily to half of your capacity, which is until sweat forms on the forehead, armpits, nose & spine.
+Regular exercises like walking and yoga improve circulation and strength.
+It improves digestion and elimination & induces good sleep.
+Exercise half of your capacity daily until sweat forms on the forehead, armpits, nose & spine.

-Vata: walking, qi gong or Tai qi, gentle restorative yoga like Camel; Cobra; Cat; Cow.
-Walking, all form of Gentle exercise are good.
+Vata: walking, qi gong or Tai qi, gentle restorative yoga-like Camel; Cobra; Cat; Cow.
+Walking, all forms of Gentle exercises are good.

-Pitta: Swimming, brisk walking, moderate hiking Moon salutation, Fish; Boat; Bow.
-All form of Calming exercise are good.
+Pitta: Swimming, brisk walking, moderate hiking, Moon salutation, Fish, Boat, Bow.
+All forms of Calming exercises are good.

 Yogic Breathing or Pranayama

-Prana is the vital energy needed by our physical and subtle layers, without which the body would perish.
+Prana is the vital energy our physical and subtle layers need, without which the body would perish.
 It is what keeps us alive.
 Pranayama is the control of prana through the breath.
 These techniques rely on breathing through the nostrils.

 12 alternate nostril breaths for vata;